 Gorilla Tracking Guidelines Before Departing Into the Jungle

-5. Do not trek Mountain gorillas if you have flu, cough, cold or any other contagious diseases.
+- Do not trek Mountain gorillas if you have the flu, a cough, cold or any other contagious disease.
 This is because the Uganda Gorillas can easily catch most human diseases!

-6. Littering is illegal in the park and you can dispose of any rubbish at the bins in the park headquarters.
+- Littering is illegal in the park, and you can dispose of any trash in the bins at the park headquarters.

 Gorilla Tracking Guidelines When You Are With Gorillas:

-2. Maintain a safe distance of 7-10m away from the Mountain Gorillas.
-It is also not allowed to touch the primates because they may turn violent towards you.
+- Maintain a safe distance of 7–10 meters from the mountain gorillas.
+It is also not allowed to touch the primates because they may become violent toward you.

-7. Avoid flash cameras while taking photos of the primates as it may stress them thus leading them to attack you.
+- Avoid flash cameras while taking photos of the primates, as it may stress them, thus leading them to attack you.

 What is the Minimum Age for Gorilla Trekking in Uganda? | Can Children Go Gorilla Trekking in Uganda?

-Kindly note that sometimes those below 15 may trek Gorillas only in Bwind’s Buhoma sector because of the relatively good terrain.
+Kindly note that sometimes those under 15 may trek Gorillas only in Bwindi’s Buhoma sector because of the relatively good terrain.
 However, this only occurs when their parents sign a consent form that agrees to the park not being responsible for any accidents.

 Packing List for Gorilla Trekking Tours – What to Pack for Gorilla Tracking on a Uganda Tour